fabricehecht92/fuchur/README.md

 # fuchur
-A simple script to add bookmarks to a textfile - I use it to save things when using tor
+A simple script to add bookmarks to a textfile
 usage:

   python3 fuchur https://website.com /path/to/textfile/bookmarks.txt